Tunis - Palermo

 Can I bring my caravan on the ferry from Tunis to Palermo?

-Whether you can bring your campervan on the ferry from Tunis to Palermo depends on several factors like the ship & operator of your preferred crossing.
-For more information on travelling with campervans & caravans on ferries, use our Deal Finder or visit our blog, where you can find practical tips & travel inspiration for your next adventure.
+Whether you can bring your campervan on the ferry from Tunis to Palermo depends on factors like the ship & operator of your preferred crossing.
+To find out whether you can take your car on the ferry, simply enter your details, and we will compare operators on the specified route for you.

 Can I travel by bicycle on the ferry from Tunis to Palermo?